SIM-xidian/Temporal-Local-Correntropy-Representation-for-Fault-Diagnosis-of-Machines/README.md

 ## Datasets
 CWRU, PU, SQ, Gearset

-The datasets can be obtained from <https://pan.baidu.com/s/1-M23Sd9GyNiClvdq2zFTyg?pwd=fl7j> and needs to be placed in the "Dataset" directory.
+The datasets can be obtained from <https://pan.baidu.com/s/1-M23Sd9GyNiClvdq2zFTyg?pwd=fl7j> and needs to be placed in the "Datasets" directory.

 ## Usage